Lea DeLaria Of ‘Orange Is The New Black’ Says ‘The Rage Continues’ In Season 5

-Lea DeLaria of Orange Is The New Black says that fans of the show can look forward to see more of that rage that ended Season 4.
-It will definitely continue in Season 5 of Orange Is The New Black.
-This should give fans even more reason to look forward to binge watching it when it comes out on Netfix on June 9, 2017.
-You might want to call in sick for the day because once you start watching you are not going to want to stop!
+Lea DeLaria of Orange Is the New Black says that fans of the show can look forward to seeing more of that rage that ended Season 4.
+It will definitely continue in Season 5 of Orange Is the New Black.
+This should give fans even more reason to look forward to binge watching it when it comes out on Netflix on June 9, 2017.
+You might want to call in sick for the day because once you start watching, you are not going to want to stop!

-Lea DeLaria spoke to Pop Sugar and revealed some enticing details about Season 5 of Orange Is The New Black.
+Lea DeLaria spoke to Pop Sugar and revealed some enticing details about Season 5 of Orange Is the New Black.
 One of the details that she revealed echoed what other cast mates have said about the new season.
 Danielle Brooks, who plays Taystee, says that it is intense.
 Kate Mulgrew, who plays Red, says viewers will be gobsmacked.
 Lea DeLaria says that “the rage continues” and viewers can expect that the fifth season will start off where the fourth season ended.

 DeLaria says that the fifth season will continue to show all the elements of “real rage, darkness, drama and the real moments of laughter” that viewers have seen in previous seasons.
-It is one of the factors that viewers love most about Orange Is The New Black.
+It is one of the factors that viewers love most about Orange Is the New Black.
 The emotions, no matter what kind of emotions they are, are intense and crazy and wild.
-It’s like real life that way.
-You never know what is going to happen next because that’s what life is like.
 Lea says that this is how you know that the writers have terrific ability and skills.

-Many fans would like to see more of Lea DeLaria’s character, Big Boo on Orange Is The New Black.
+Many fans would like to see more of Lea DeLaria’s character, Big Boo, on Orange Is the New Black.
 For the most part, Big Boo has been a supporting character.
 We haven’t had much of a chance to see who Big Boo really is since earlier in the show when there was a flashback that showed her becoming the butch dyke that viewers love.
 DeLaria says that fans of Big Boo will not be disappointed this season.
 Maybe Big Boo will get a romance of her own?
 One can only hope!

 #TBT to the time that a young girl walked thru my @outmagazine photo shoot dressed like me. #babybutch pic.twitter.com/UZfZoq25Z9